GSICCS offers full-time program.

 Center for International Education

-Please carefully take a look at the online viewbook, faculty list and the application guidelines for the details of the available directed research fields.
+Please carefully take a look at the Online Viewbook, Faculty Details and the application guide for the details of the available directed research fields.
 You will be required to select your preference of a study plan (Master’s program only) /research directors at the time of application, and afterwards be informed of the final decision by our school at the time of the result announcement.

 Contacting or receiving approval from our faculty member prior to admissions is NOT required.

-You may contact our faculty members from each faculty members’ page on the faculty list.
+You may contact our faculty member from each faculty member’s page on the Faculty Details.
+There is a contact form at the bottom of each faculty member’s page.
 Please keep in mind that it is up to the professor to respond or not, and some take longer than others.
 For inquiries related to matters on admission, please direct your inquiries to the admissions office of GSICCS ([email protected]).